openedx/event-routing-backends/docs/getting_started.rst

 Persistence
 -----------

-Event consumers may never want to lose certain events even after a brief connection failure.
+Event consumers may never want to lose certain events even after a brief failure of the connection or at the endpoint.
 List of these events can be specified in plugin setting ``EVENT_TRACKING_BACKENDS_BUSINESS_CRITICAL_EVENTS``.
 Failed celery tasks for routing these events are persisted using `edx-celeryutils`_ package, once the retries have expired. ``edx-celeryutils`` also has `commands`_ for rerunning failed tasks and deleting old ones.
 Default list of events in ``EVENT_TRACKING_BACKENDS_BUSINESS_CRITICAL_EVENTS`` is:

 #. ``edx.course.enrollment.activated``
 #. ``edx.course.enrollment.deactivated``